 Many times you need to write something in different languages and this is the time you may be looking to switch between languages.
 If you’re using multiple languages on your system and if you can’t switch between those languages when you type, then this article is for you.

-Recently, we have came around a strange issue regarding this.
+Recently, we have come around a strange issue regarding this.
 Here is how you can reproduce the issue:

 3. Check if you can switch between input languages using Alt + Shift or Windows key + Space key combination.

 5. Repeat steps 1-4 with Let me set a different input method for each app window option mentioned in step 2 as unchecked.
-You won’t face any issue.
+You won’t face any issues.

 Thus in this way, we have found that something is wrong with language configuration and you can fix it via these steps:

 Can’t switch keyboard language in Windows 10

 1. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

 3. In the right pane of this location, right-click and select New > String Value.